ccdmb/predector/README.md

 This will create the conda environment (named `predector`), or the docker (tagged `predector/predector:1.2.4-alpha`) or singularity (file `./predector.sif`) containers.

 **Take note of the message given upon completion**, which will tell you how to use the container or environment with predector.

+If you don't want to install SignalP 6 you can exclude the `-6 filename.tar.gz` argument.

 If you have issues during installation or want to customise where things are built, please consult the extended documentation.
 Or save the install script locally and run `install.sh --help`.